New Releases by Phillip Hoose

 Hey, Little Ant

-The perfect tool to help inspire compassion in our world’s youth.” —Jane Goodall, world-renowned primatologist The 20th anniversary edition of the hilarious picture book that poses the classic conundrum: To squish or not to squish?
-With a meaningful message about the importance of caring for creatures big and small, this is a perfect gift for Earth Day.
+The perfect tool to help inspire compassion in our world’s youth.” —Jane Goodall, world-renowned primatologist A hilarious picture book that poses the eternal question: To squish or not to squish?
+With a meaningful message about the importance of caring for creatures big and small, this is a perfect book for Earth Day and year round.
 What would you do if the ant you were about to step on looked up and started talking?
 Would you stop and listen?
 That’s what happens in this funny, thought-provoking book.
-Originally a song by a father-daughter team, this suprising conversation between a tiny ant and a little girl is bound to inspire important discussions about caring, kindness and respect for both animals and humans.
+First composed as a song by a father-daughter team, this suprising conversation between a tiny ant and a little girl is sure to inspire discussions about caring, kindness, and respect for both animals and humans.

 • Aboutread.com makes it one-click away to discover great books from local library by linking books/movies to your library catalog search.